GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 * oxdId       - oxd-Id from client registration

-* redirectURI - A URL which the OP is authorized to redirect the user after authorization.
+* postLogoutRedirectUrl - URL to which the RP is requesting that the End-User's User Agent be redirected after a logout has been performed.

 **Request:**
 ```csharp